|

 Calligraphy is the art of beautiful writing using a pressure-sensitive tool, like a brush pen.
 The goal is to write beautifully, not quickly.

-Calligraphy letters are written by combining a series of foundational strokes, usually called the basic strokes.
-If you can write those strokes, you can do calligraphy!
+Calligraphy letters are written by combining a series of foundational shapes, usually called the basic strokes.
+If you can form those shapes, you can do calligraphy!

 Want to learn calligraphy?